 Baggage collected, rental car procured (more on that later) we headed to our destination for the evening.
 Knowing we would be tired after an 11-hour flight and that driving all the way to Normandy might be a little too aggressive, my husband selected a hotel that was an hour away from the airport.

 Well, that was the plan in any case.

 I think this is a good time to point out a few things when traveling by rental car in France.
-First you need to be able to drive a stick, automatics are extremely rare.
-This wasn’t a problem for us, but wanted to note it, as I think there are less and less Americans who can drive sticks.
+First, you need to be able to drive a stick, automatics are extremely rare.
+This wasn’t a problem for us but wanted to note it, as I think there are fewer and fewer Americans who can drive sticks.

 We rented a car with a GPS, but the language was set to German.
 The car came with a language disc that would support English and French, but the German disc was stuck in the CD player.

-Always having a Plan B. We had our Garmin with us, which saved the day.
-Throughout the trip we used both referring to the rental car’s as “that German lady!”
+Always have a Plan B. We had our Garmin with us, which saved the day.
+Throughout the trip, we used both, referring to the rental car’s as “that German lady!”

 It was all worth it when we arrived at our lodging for the night, Les jardins d’epicure, a lovely chateau in Bray-et-Lu (interestingly enough their website now has their address, hmm, did they pick up on my annoyed vibe?).

 Despite being tired we had not had a real meal the entire day so we decided to take dinner in the hotel’s restaurant prior to heading to bed.
 It would keep us up a couple of more hours, which would help with jetlag.

 The meal was absolutely divine.
 Amuse-bouches that consisted of mini croque-mousiers, mini-cheese puffs, and an olive tapenade with parmesan (I think) sticks.